0foo/study_notes/rhcsa/topics/boot/3-systemd.md

     * unit files!!!
     * including all of the isolated unit files!!!

 * if files specifying same thing exist in multiple locations priority is:
     1. /run/systemd/system
     1. /etc/systemd/system
     1. /usr/lib/systemd/system

-* if changing files, be sure to only edit file in /etc/systmd/system and not the default files auto generated in /usr/lib/systemd/system
+* if changing files, be sure to only edit file in /etc/systemd/system and not the default files in /usr/lib/systemd/system

 * this will override  ON A SETTING BASIS
-    * any settings not presetn in the custom edited config file will use the settings from other locations i.e. auto created  /usr/lib/systemd/system
+    * any settings not presetn in the custom edited config file will use the settings from other locations i.e. /usr/lib/systemd/system

 * systemctl edit \<service name>